taktak-hi/Deep-Learning-Specialization/README.md

 ## Course 3. [**Structuring Machine Learning Projects**](https://www.coursera.org/learn/machine-learning-projects/home/welcome)

-* This course taught how to build a successful machine learning project.
-The major learning after finishing this course were as follows :
+* You will learn how to build a successful machine learning project.
+After 2 weeks, you will:
-    * Understood how to **Diagnose Errors** in a machine learning system, and been able to prioritize the most promising directions for reducing error.
+   * Understand how to **diagnose errors** in a machine learning system, and
+   * Be able to prioritize the most promising directions for reducing error
-    * Understood complex ML settings, such as **Mismatched training/test sets**, and comparing to and/or surpassing human-level performance
+   * Understand complex ML settings, such as **mismatched training/test sets**, and comparing to and/or surpassing human-level performance
-    * Learnt how to apply **End-To-End Learning, Transfer Learning, and Multi-Task Learning**.
+   * Know how to apply **end-to-end learning, transfer learning, and multi-task learning**

 ## Course 4. [**Convolutional Neural Networks**](https://www.coursera.org/learn/convolutional-neural-networks/home/welcome)

-* This course taught how to build **Convolutional Neural Networks** and apply it to image data.
-The major learnings after completing this course were :
+* This course will teach you how to build **convolutional neural networks** and apply it to image data.
+You will:
    * Understand how to build a convolutional neural network, including recent variations such as residual networks.
    * Know how to apply convolutional networks to visual detection and recognition tasks.
-    * Know to use neural style transfer to generate art.
+   * Know to use neural style transfer to **generate art**.
    * Be able to apply these algorithms to a variety of image, video, and other 2D or 3D data.

 ### Programming Assignments
 * The assignments of this course are in the folder  **Course 4** and it consits of the following assignments: